Jack Jackson (radio personality)

-Jack Jackson (20 February 1906 - 15 January 1978) was an English trumpeter and bandleader popular during the British dance band era, and who later became a highly influential radio disc jockey.
+Jack Jackson (born John Jackson; 20 February 1906 - 15 January 1978) was an English trumpeter and bandleader popular during the British dance band era, and who later became a highly influential radio disc jockey.
 The BBC's nickname "Auntie" is often credited to Jackson.

 Early life and career

-Jackson was born in Barnsley, Yorkshire, the son of a brass band player and conductor, and began playing cornet at the age of 11, before playing violin and cello in dance bands.
+Jackson was born Belvedere, Kent, in 1906, the son of a brass band player and conductor, and began playing cornet at the age of 11, before playing violin and cello in dance bands.
 He learnt to play trumpet and worked in swing bands in circuses, revues, ballrooms and ocean liners.

 In 1926, Bert Ralton brought his band to England, and Jackson joined them for a three-month tour of southern Africa, starting at Cape Town in October.
-In January 1927, they were in Rhodesia (now Zimbabwe); they played in Salisbury (Harare) then stayed on for a hunting picnic party.
+In January 1927, they were in Rhodesia (now Zimbabwe); they played in Salisbury (Harare), then stayed on for a hunting picnic party.
 However, Bert Ralton was shot in the leg and died the next day.